4 Things to Know If You Think Your Child Has the Flu

 Feb 26, 2018

-This year’s influenza season is making its presence well known.
 Should influenza find its way to you and your family, you will be faced with the decision to seek medical care or let the virus run its course.
 Trust the judgement of your health care provider regarding testing and treatment.
-If the pediatrician sends your child for further evaluation, here are four things to know before you go to the Emergency Department (E.D.) or Urgent Care this flu season.
+If the pediatrician sends your child for further evaluation, here are four things to know before you go to the Emergency Department (ED) or Urgent Care this flu season.

-The influenza vaccine has been moderately effective this year preventing 36 percent of influenza infections and even a much higher percent of severe influenza disease and influenza hospitalizations.
+Most years, the influenza vaccine is at least moderately effective in preventing influenza infections and even a much higher percent of severe influenza disease and influenza hospitalizations.
 In the US, that is many millions of people who have benefited from their influenza vaccine.

 Care teams in the hospital, urgent care centers and doctor’s offices do not need to perform a flu test in order to provide your child with the best treatment and care.
 When influenza is recognized in the community, it is appropriate to make a diagnosis of influenza based on symptoms and without any flu test.
-Currently, there is a high prevalence of influenza in the community.
-So, flu testing is usually reserved for patients whose signs and symptoms might be influenza but could also be some other condition.
+Flu testing is usually reserved for patients whose signs and symptoms might be influenza but could also be some other condition.
 In this case, the test can assist with determining whether it is flu or something else.

 Studies have shown that Tamiflu works best for patients when administered within 24 to 48 hours from the onset of symptoms.
 The more time that goes by from the onset of symptoms, the less effective Tamiflu becomes.
 For this reason, Tamiflu may or may not be a good fit for your child.
 In fact, the average child probably does not need Tamiflu.
 Care teams will assess your child and any risk factors before prescribing.